KannepallyKoushik/HomeLab/documentation/README.md

 4. **[Jenkins CI/CD Pipeline Setup](./4.jenkins-setup.md)**
    Instructions for deploying Jenkins in Kubernetes and integrating automated pipelines.

+> **Note:**
+> The documentation files are intentionally ordered to match the real-world progression of the HomeLab setup.
+This makes it easier to follow along, replicate the environment, or revisit specific phases as the HomeLab evolves.

 Each section is self-contained and can be accessed by clicking the links above.
-This modular approach makes it easy to follow, update, and expand as the HomeLab evolves.
+This modular and sequential approach makes it easy to follow, update, and expand as the HomeLab grows.

+---
+*Last Updated: Oct 7, 2025*